telent/blinkenlicht/README.md

 if you want fine-grained control over what is shown in your bar and you are happy to exert that control in a Lua-based Lisp language.

+## Current status and usage

+Not quite dogfood-ready yet, but fast approaching.

+* bl.fnl is an example

+* blinkenlicht.fnl is the module that parses `bar` and `indicator` forms and does all the UI

+* also in bl.fnl but needs extracting to a home of its own, all the glue that looks up load average, wifi signal strength, time of day etc for indicators to use

+Use the `default.nix` for guidance as to libraries and other setup required - or just use it, of course.

+    nix-shell
+    lua $fennel bl.fnl

 ## Plan

 * [X] use gtk-layer-shell to put it in a layer